 The signs of labor can be confusing.
-The early signs of labor approaching can give you an idea for what’s to come — sometimes even a little diarrhea.
+The early signs of labor approaching can give you an idea for what’s to come.
+We all know to watch for contractions, but what are the other signs you’re in labor BESIDES contractions?

 Boom!
 Labor happens.
 One minute you’re making out with your baby daddy, and the next minute OUCH — OMGosh the baby is coming!
 That’s how it happens, right?
 If you believe the movies, it sure is.